 The activated complex is the highest energy complex molecule with partial bonds forms along the reaction pathway; it cannot be isolated since it is a hypothetical state of formation of complex molecule.
 The energy required for the formation of such activated complex is the known as activation energy and it would be the difference between the energy of reactants and the energy of the activated complex.
-Depending on the energy of reaction (i.e. energy difference between reactants and products), reactions can be classified in to two category; 1) exothermic reaction and 2) endothermic reactants and products and products and products ΔH is negative (-ve); however, an endothermic reaction is that in which energy of reactants and products) ΔH is positive (+ve).
+Depending on the energy of reaction (i.e. energy difference between reactants and products), reactions can be classified in to two category; 1) exothermic reaction and 2) endothermic reaction.
+An exothermic reaction is that in which energy of reaction (i.e. energy difference between reactants and products) ΔH is negative (-ve); however, an endothermic reaction is that in which energy of reaction (i.e. energy difference between reactants and products) ΔH is positive (+ve).
 For every exothermic reaction, the reactant has higher energy than that of product.
-Thus for an exothermic reaction, the reactant has higher energy than that of product.
+Thus for an exothermic reaction energy is released during the formation of product.
 Similarly, for every endothermic reaction, the reactant has higher energy than that of product, and thus the energy is required to perform the reaction.
 The energy profile curve for exothermic reaction and endothermic reaction are shown in figure 1.1 and figure 1.2.